SurrealNumber/CoreTitleInheritance/readme.txt

 - hopefully at some point in the future process information here into modding guide/help thing.
 Communication:
 - figure out how I want to ask open questions or request additional tools for modders.

+Belated to say this but in localization |x where x is a number means show that many decimal places exists save_temporary_scope_value_as customizable_localization does not function as I wanted or thought it did.
+I am starting to suspect more and more that passing things with $$ just passes the text and puts the text where the $$ is.
+It does not pass the object or a snapshot of the object.
+Will look into going back to variables, but still using custom localization Cannot set scopes or variables in custom localization.
+Useless for my purposes. variables will be:
+_num_core_counties
+_core_limit<- will only update on opening tab _num_over_core_limit<- will update both on opening tab and core management.
+_num_core_titles

+Header can be misleading.
+Should change it to core counties or core limit or just remove it or make it bigger and separated.
+Should have number turn red even when not in opened tab. - clearer you are over core limit click here. <- will not do.
+Too intrusive, out of place, and will also occur for other characters. numbers update properly when character screen is open. hide modifier for being over core limit.

+make core limit box/icon bigger
+Add core limit to tooltip even when not over move core titles heading into the scrollbox or remove it.
+Generally looks bad due to being centered with lots of empty space on either side.
+Core titles number can not update for some characters.

+could be problems with switching characters but not re-opening tab.
+#R # in localization does in fact make the text big.
+Overcorrected on the size of the icon.
+Need to also resize the text.
+Should move text below

+remove bullet from core limit tooltip move core limit up and make box bigger look into Jomini for way to have the hover be the tooltip.
+Looks like I can't get the tooltip I want.
+Need to move the gap from being between the crown and the text to being between the text lines.
+^problem is that the gap is in the bottom of the image.
+Need to overlap the boxes or crop the image.

+Wonder if bug with not inheriting core titles would apply to head of faith titles.

+missing localizations:
+action_over_core_holding_limit <- also need to change name action_over_core_holding_limit_desc
+action_over_core_holding_limit_click
+hide over core limit modifiers core_county_benefit_modifier custom localization for de-designate core custom localization for designate core add_prestige_no_experience recalculate_cores_interaction update all tooltips for current mod mechanics.